 5. A collection agency should have an online client portal using which a property manager should be able to stop the collections activity if you want.
 Provide backup documentation to the debt collector when the need arises, monitor real-time performance reports and submit additional accounts online.

 6. A collection agency should have an effective method for tracking down tenants who have changed their address and are untraceable using advance Skip Tracing methods.

 7. There should be a clear accounts receivable strategy with no exceptions.
 A collection agency should convey to the property managers and owners the importance of assigning the accounts early rather than repeatedly falling back on the inner feeling that the rent may get paid next month in full.

 8. Should report accounts to credit reporting agencies: Experian, TransUnion, Equifax whenever needed.

 9. Provide a flexible strategy for both early-stage and late-stage (over 120 days past due).
 There should be no commission or contingency fee with their flat fee process.

 10. No hidden costs or minimums and must have a national network of legal advisers.

-By assigning the accounts to a collection agency on time, owners will see the increased rate of return on their past due accounts.
+By assigning the accounts to a rent collection agency on time, owners will see an increased rate of return on their past due accounts.